The Logos: The Meletic Testament (Chapter 28 The Beginning Of Life)

 143. Matter does not whisper—it behaves, and its behaviour reveals the logic of its configuration.

-144. The beginning is not a tale—it is a texture, found in the density of stone, the flow of water, the spin of electrons.
+144. The beginning was not a tale—it was a texture, found in the density of stone, the flow of water, the evolution of atoms.

-145. It is not concealed—it is evident, even though often overlooked in favour of abstraction.
+145. It was not concealed—it was evident, even though often overlooked in favour of abstraction.

-146. It is not distant—it is immediate, present in every interaction, every observation, every change.
+146. It was not distant—it was immediate, present in every interaction, every observation, every change.

-147. It is not exalted—it is embedded, not above us, but within the Logos and the Nous we study and inhabit.
+147. It was not exalted—it was embedded, not above us, but within the Logos and the Nous we study and inhabit.

 148. To Ena is not beyond comprehension—it is the foundation within which comprehension occurs.